 National Canadian Film Day is presented by REEL CANADA and supported – without apology – by Scotiabank, Cineplex, CBC and a host of film festivals, movie clubs, schools, broadcasters and industry organizations.

 There are two things we’re trying to achieve: AWARENESS and AVAILABILITY.
-Here’s how you can help:
+You can help in many ways:

-- Join in the conversation about Canadian movies via Facebook, Twitter, Google Plus, & Flickr
+- Join in the conversation about Canadian movies via Facebook, Twitter, Google Plus, & Instagram

 - Use our image as your Facebook profile pic, or your Twitter avatar